 Scams from "UCSB" Addresses

 Every year, a scam comes from a hacked UCSB staff email address or someone who claims to be a UCSB staff member.
 The offer is generally incredible, offering a large pay and easy work, and because it comes from a UCSB department, students tend to believe the job posting.
 Because these are generic scam emails, you can easily find discrepancies.
 The faculty/staff email ends in @gmail.com instead of @ucsb.edu; there is a reference to a department, but the name is slightly wrong such as "The Department of Electrical and Computer Engineering for The University of California"; or you can't find the staff's title anywhere, such as "Dean of College Business."
 Always check by calling the department first.
 Do not use any number in the email; look up the department number yourself.
 Phone numbers in scam emails either do not connect or are part of the scam.

 Here are some common red flags that may indicate you have encountered a job scam:

 - You are hired without ever interviewing or meeting your potential employer.

-- There are multiple misspellings in the job description and/or in correspondence with the employer.
+- There are multiple misspellings in the job description and correspondence with the employer.

-- At the time of hire, the employer tells you they are traveling internationally and needs you to be their assistant and run errands for them.
+- At the time of hire, the employer tells you they are traveling internationally and need you to be their assistant and run errands for them.